-Former US President Jimmy Carter, after whom an Indian village was named, passes away at 100
+Former US president Jimmy Carter, after whom an Indian village was named, passes away at 100

-Washington, Dec 30 (PTI) Jimmy Carter, the 39th US president and the third American leader to visit India during which a village in Haryana was named Carterpuri in his honour — has died peacefully at his home in Plains, Georgia surrounded by his family, the Carter Centre said.
+Washington, Dec 30 (PTI) Jimmy Carter, the 39th US president and the third American leader to visit India during which a village in Haryana was named Carterpuri in his honour, has died peacefully at his home in Plains, Georgia surrounded by his family.

-Carter died on Sunday aged 100.
-He was the longest-lived president in US history.
+Carter, who died Sunday at 100, was the longest-lived president in US history.

-“Today, America and the world lost an extraordinary leader, statesman and humanitarian,” President Joe Biden said in a statement mourning his loss.
+“Today, America and the world lost an extraordinary leader, statesman and humanitarian,” President Joe Biden said in a statement.

-“My father was a hero, not only to me but to everyone who believes in peace, human rights, and unselfish love.
-My brothers, sister, and I shared him with the rest of the world through these common beliefs.
-The world is our family because of the way he brought people together, and we thank you for honouring his memory by continuing to live these shared beliefs,” Chip Carter said.
+“My father was a hero, not only to me but to everyone who believes in peace, human rights, and unselfish love,” Chip Carter said.

+Carter, a Democrat who served a single term from 1977 to 1981, had been in home hospice care since February 2023 after a series of short hospital stays.

 In his statement, Biden said over six decades, with his compassion and moral clarity, Carter worked to eradicate disease, forge peace, advance civil rights and human rights, promote free and fair elections, house the homeless, and always advocate for the least among the people.
 He saved, lifted, and changed the lives of people all across the globe.

-“He was a man of great character and courage, hope and optimism.
-We will always cherish seeing him and Rosalynn together.
-The love shared between Jimmy and Rosalynn Carter is the definition of partnership and their humble leadership is the definition of patriotism.
-We will miss them both dearly, but take solace knowing they are reunited once again and will remain forever in our hearts,” said Biden and First Lady Dr Jill Biden.
+“He was a man of great character and courage, hope and optimism,” said Biden and First Lady Dr Jill Biden.

 President-elect Donald Trump said while he "strongly disagreed" with Carter "philosophically and politically", he also realised that he truly loved and respected "our country, and all it stands for".